 - Step1: Create two entities and change their names, e.g. p53_nuclei and p53_cytoplasm and set their values, e.g. 100 and 0. - Step2: Create a process and set its name, e.g. translocation.
-Connect the p53 nuclei to the process and connect the process to p53 cytoplasm. - Step3: Set the translocation speed by editing the Speed/Add option of the translocation process (the default speed is 1.0).
+Connect the p53_nuclei to the process and connect the process to p53_cytoplasm. - Step3: Set the translocation speed by editing the Kinetic Script parameter of the translocation process.
+For the discrete process the default speed is 1.0.
+For the continuous process, set the Kinetic Style to Custom and then edit the Kinetic Script (speed).

-In Step1 and Step2, possible combinations of (p53_nuclei, translocation, p53_cytoplasm) triple are (discrete, discrete, discrete), (discrete, discrete, continuous), (continuous, discrete, continuous), (continuous, discrete, discrete) and (continuous, continuous) (Figure 20).
+In Step1 and Step2, possible combinations of (p53_nuclei, translocation, p53_cytoplasm) triple are (discrete, discrete, discrete), (discrete, discrete, continuous), (continuous, discrete, continuous), (continuous, discrete, discrete) and (continuous, continuous, continuous) (Figure 20).